The End (2007 Canadian film): Synopsis

 Sixteen years ago, a teenage Joseph Rickman (Jeremy Thomas) found a missing girl on sheer intuition, seeing something that others could not.
-Rickman, now a charismatic schoolteacher, has since come to the conclusion that everything in life has been predetermined, including his own life, and can point to many signs which appear to suggest if not confirm it.
+Rickman, now a charismatic schoolteacher, has since come to the conclusion that everything in life has been predetermined, including his own life, and can point to many signs which appear to suggest, if not confirm, it.
 He tries to explain himself to those close to him, who treat him as though he may be developing paranoid schizophrenia, as his father did many years ago.
 An exception to this response is an adoring student, Katie (Katie Webber), who seems to share some of his psychic abilities.
 Even so, sometimes he, too, thinks he is losing his mind.
 As his mental state deteriorates, he has a growing sense of dread.

 Feeling compelled to walk into the woods one night, he sees a robed, limping man in a tragedy mask and images of people being kidnapped and buried alive as strange little beings look on.
-A stranger in strange clothing has in fact been seen lurking the dark streets in town at about the times that people have been inexplicably disappearing.
-Confiding in his long-time friend, Detective Clara Wilkie (Ella B. May), the pair become convinced that what he has seen are visionary premonitions, and they work on the case together, which involves not only multiple kidnapping but serial murder.
+A stranger in strange clothing has, in fact, been seen lurking in the dark streets of town at about the times when people have been inexplicably disappearing.
+Confiding in his longtime friend, Detective Clara Wilkie (Ella B. May), the pair becomes convinced that what he has seen are visionary premonitions, and they work on the case together, which involves not only multiple kidnappings but also serial murder.
 Tensions increase between them as they spend more time together, and as her feelings for Rickman grow, she is increasingly concerned about his mounting obsession as the case edges delicately towards a bizarre and shocking conclusion.